- Stroll Edinburgh's cobbled streets and discover its medieval Old Town

 However, you decide to spend the day, make sure to be back at your hotel early and in bed at a reasonable hour.
 You'll need the rest—your multi-day hiking adventure begins tomorrow.

-Day 3: Cairngorms National Park Hike & Speyside, Whiskey Tour
+Day 3: Cairngorms National Park Hike & Speyside, Whisky Tour

 Take a scenic drive south from Inverness into Cairngorms National Park.
 This unspoiled region covers 1,748 sq miles (4,528 sq km), making it the largest national park in Britain.
 The area is filled with incredible landscapes of heather moors, peatlands, and Caledonian Forest abounding with pine and aspen trees.
 Home to five of the UK's six highest mountains, Cairngorms is also a must-visit for nature lovers.
 It's home to a quarter of the UK's threatened species, such as the Scottish wildcat and mountain hare.